swimhelenhsu/StaRSFine/Fall2018Report.md

 [**I'm so into these Onshape desgins**]

 The apparatus was constructed to scale and will be further fabricated in the future.
-In the meantime, the 3D printed structure is [**was**] sanded to fit tightly into the pipe.
+In the meantime, the 3D printed structure was sanded to fit tightly into the pipe.
 The wings on the design were structured together by blocks of PVC and secured so the wings could withstand the force from filtration.
-In the future, holes will be drilled in the PVC pipe matching the “outlet pipes” on the 3D printed prototype and a structure will be built to secure the filter in the pipe base.

 <p float="left"> <p align="center">
   <img src="https://github.com/AguaClara/StaRSFine/blob/master/Images/3DPrinted.jpg?raw=true" width="250" />